 Ponta Delgada / Ponta Ruiva / Cedros

 The north deserves its own reading.
-It can pay off a lot on more open days, but it remains sensitive to wind, sea conditions, and the coastal behavior of this part of the island.
+It can pay off a lot on more open days, but it remains sensitive to the wind, the sea, and the coastal behavior of this part of the island.

 CENTRAL PLATEAU AND LAKES